nickmachairas/doctorate/docs/a1-edafos/edafos.rst

    :width: 400px
    :name: ex_capacity_sand

-   Example: Closed-ended steel pipe pile in sand.
+   Appendix: Example: Closed-ended steel pipe pile in sand.

 The calculated capacity, :math:`R_n`, (aka *nominal resistance*) is the sum of the frictional (aka *shaft*) resistance, :math:`R_s`, and the end-bearing (aka *toe*) resistance, :math:`R_p`, of the pile.
 Hence,